telerik/winforms-docs/scheduler/drag-and-drop/drag-and-drop-from-another-control.md

 # Drag and Drop from Another Control

->note Similar approach is demonstrated in the *Demos, section Scheduler >> Drag&Drop.*
+>tip Similar approach is demonstrated in the *Demos, section Scheduler >> Drag&Drop.*
 >

 __RadScheduler__ supports drag and drop and it can be implemented so that appointments are dragged from another control, in our case a ListBox.
 It is necessary to set the __AllowDrop__ property to *true*.